 - All liabilities stemming from commercial contracts from the Czech branch are reinsured at NN Re - There are derivative transactions from NN Leven conducted via Nationale-Nederlanden Interfinance B.V.
-(NN IF) - NN Leven and NN IF have entered a EUR 1.000 million loan agreement for the purpose of liquidity risk management.
-At year-end 2023 no funds were borrowed under this loan agreement - NN Leven and NN IF have a Collateral Borrowing Facility Agreement to lend amounts to NN IF to satisfy NN IF's cash collateral obligations.
-At year-end 2023 an amount of EUR 225 million has been borrowed by NN IF from NN Leven - NN Leven has borrowed under four subordinated loans from NN Group N.V.
-For more details on these loans refer to Note 42 'Capital and liquidity management' of the 2023 Annual Report of NN Leven
+(NN IF) - NN Leven and NN IF have entered a EUR 1,000 million loan facility for the purpose of liquidity risk management.
+At year-end 2024 no funds were borrowed under this loan agreement - NN Leven and NN IF have a Collateral Borrowing Facility Agreement to lend amounts to NN IF to satisfy NN IF's cash collateral obligations.
+At year-end 2024 an amount of EUR 325 million has been borrowed by NN IF from NN Leven - NN Group N.V. provided to NN Leven several subordinated loans qualifying as Tier 1 and Tier 2 own funds.
+For more details on these loans refer to Note 42 'Capital and liquidity management' of the 2024 Annual Report of NN Leven